-If you’ve never had lemon rice before, then you are in for a treat!
-I remember the first time I had lemon rice.
-My husband (who is south Indian) and I were at an Indian restaurant many years ago and they had lemon rice as part of their buffet.
-I ate (a lot of) it and was amazed – the flavor was so different than the north Indian food I grew up eating.
-I remember asking Roby if he had ever tried anything like it before and he literally laughed in response because he thought I was kidding (the answer was yes… just incase I needed to spell that out).
-Trust me when I say this is a very popular south Indian dish – loved by kiddos and adults alike.
+I vividly remember my first time eating lemon rice.
+I was at an Indian restaurant many years ago with my South Indian husband (then-boyfriend).
+I couldn’t stop eating the rice – I was so amazed by the flavor!
+It was so different than the North Indian food I grew up eating.
+I remember asking my husband if he had ever tried anything like it before, and he actually laughed in response because he thought I was joking (the answer was yes… just in case I needed to spell that out).
+Trust me when I say this is a very popular South Indian dish – loved by kiddos and adults alike.

 - 3 tablespoons oil of choice